EQS-News: Biotest AG: Biotest reports sales of Euro 361 million in the first nine months of 2022

 Influenced by a worldwide increase in demand for immunoglobulins, while at the same time the pandemic situation remained difficult, Biotest was able to increase sales, particularly of Intratect®, with an adjusted pricing policy.
 However, this development could not fully compensate for the decline in sales in the other product areas.

+Furthermore Biotest continues to work intensively on bringing the product candidates Trimodulin and Fibrinogen, which are currently in phase III, to marketing authorization as soon as possible.

+With support from the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung BMBF) and the Federal Ministry of Health (Bundesministerium für Gesundheit BMG) in the form of research grants totalling 29 million, Biotest is continuing the development programme of the development product Trimodulin in moderate or severe COVID-19 disease.
+The first phase III study in patients with moderate or severe COVID-19 disease was submitted in May 2022.
+The submission of the phase III study with Trimodulin in patients with severe community-acquired pneumonia took place in October 2022.

-As of the publication date, 8 November 2022, Biotest AG opened seven new plasma collection centres to improve the supply of our sustainable raw material plasma.
+As of the publication date, 14 November 2022, Biotest AG had opened seven new plasma collection centres to improve the supply of our sustainable raw material plasma.

-Biotest will publish the complete figures for the first nine months of the 2022 financial year on 14 November 2022.

 About Biotest